-An educated person, competent when losing, must conclude a defeat by examining - alone or with friends - what worked and what to avoid.
-This is wisdom extracted for the future and precious experience to nourish the later moments when you will say: “This reminds me of...”
-The bad loser who neglected the work of understanding, gains nothing, only remembers humiliation, bitterness, unfinished business and hatred.
+An educated person, competent when losing, must take distance and conclude a defeat by examining - alone or with friends - what worked and what to avoid.
+This is wisdom extracted for the future and precious experience to nourish later moments when you will say: “This reminds me of...”
+The quitter who abandons the work of understanding, gains nothing, only remembers humiliation, bitterness, unfinished business and hatred.

 ** and thus rising envy